Where Unwinding Meets Engagement: What is Active Relaxation?

 Deep Breathing Exercises

-Even though the idea of active relaxation seems counterintuitive, it’s genuinely a great practice that can reduce stress, relieve physical tension, and result in many health benefits.
+Even though the idea of active relaxation seems counterintuitive, it’s a fundamental practice that can reduce stress, relieve physical tension, and result in many health benefits.

-HarborChase Senior Living encourages health and wellness in all older adults through an active, relaxing, and enjoyable lifestyle.
-To discover how we foster wellness in our senior living communities, visit our website!
+HarborChase Senior Living encourages health and wellness in older adults through an active, relaxing, and enjoyable lifestyle.
+We invite you to visit our website to discover how we foster wellness in our communities!